zapier/visual-builder/docs/_docs/integration-checks-reference.md

 sizes.
 To ensure it looks good at all sizes, it must be a square PNG image, at least 256px by 256px in size.
 To resize an image or convert an image to PNG, you can use this [tool](http://www.picresize.com/).

 ---

+<a name="M005"></a><a name="M00005"></a>

+## M005 - Developer Email Domain Matches App Domain

+To ensure that this integration is being submitted by the app owner we require that one of the developers listed on the project have an email address with the same domain as your app's homepage URL.

+---